oaeproject/Hilary/README.md

 All Hilary data is stored in Apache Cassandra.
 Therefore it is *not necessary* to install any RDBMS such as MySQL or PostgreSQL.

-> Note: To install Cassandra in an OS X Mavericks environment, you must first install the Java Development Kit from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
-Also, be sure to install Cassandra version 1.2 and not the latest version 2.0.
-(At this time, that version is available in a pull request and can be installed with `brew install http://raw.github.com/jaknowlden/homebrew-versions/master/cassandra12.rb`.)

 #### Redis

 Download and install (or compile) the latest version of Redis, please follow the installation instructions on the [Redis download page](http://redis.io/download).
 Once installed, you can start it by running the following: